 Law enforcement agencies including police and other departments are adopting various means of the latest technology for establishing better communication with the public, solely for serving them abruptly.

-In most the cases, callers crack jokes and make fun of police authorities and many a time; callers start abusing police officials.
+In most cases, callers crack jokes and make fun of police authorities, and many a time; callers start abusing police officials.